nazarioricardo/meLikee/README.md

 Because it's healthy to step back and laugh sometimes!

 ## But really, why?
-I decided to make meLikee as a challenge to myself to code some features that I didn't know how to code.
-I was able to design a database and learned how to download audio and image files from a server and present them cleanly and reliable in the app.
+I decided to make meLikee as a challenge to myself.
+I took myself out of my comfort zone by coming up with an app--with some help from my friends--that wasn't limited by what I already knew I could make.
+Instead, building meLikee forced me to learn some useful skills.
+Like how to design a database and  how to download audio and image files from a server and present them cleanly and reliably on an iPhone.
+And because the app is a parody, I didn't have to worry about coming up with something that is useful in a concrete way.

 ## What kind of code can I find here?
 If you're looking to gain insight on how to manage database information using structs with Objective-C try checking out the